RDG Board and its members

 Jo leads the System Operator function which is responsible for capacity planning and developing medium and long term strategy and plans for Network Rail and the UK rail network.

-Chief Executive Officer, Freightliner Group Ltd
+CEO, Freightliner Group Ltd

 Russell Mears joined Freightliner in 1993 and has been the Chief Executive Officer since 2013.
 Prior to this, Russell was the Finance Director of Freightliner Group since January 2005.

 Tim became FirstGroup’s Chief Executive in November 2010.
 Before that, he was managing director of London Underground between 2003 and 2009.

 He is a non-executive director of CSX Corporation, a rail freight transportation company in North America.